maubanel/GMS2-Platformer/audio/README.md

 ##### `Step 12.`\|`SPCRK`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now lets add a [footstep sound](https://freesound.org/people/MATRIXXX_/sounds/515783/).
 Download the prior link or find your own sfx.
 Make sure it is a single footstep.
-No create a new **Sound** asset and link the sound.
+Now create a new **Sound** asset and link the sound.

 ![import footstep sound](images/footstepSound.png)